GAP insurance

 What is GAP insurance?

-GAP insurance is entirely optional and you’re under no obligation to buy this kind of cover at any stage.
+GAP insurance is entirely optional and you’re under no obligation to buy this kind of cover.

 What’s happening with GAP insurance?